Rockestra Theme: Live

 The song was performed again at the Concerts for the People of Kampuchea and released on the album and EP of the same name.
-This was a series of concerts featuring Queen, The Clash, the Pretenders, The Who, Elvis Costello, Wings, and many more artists which took place at the Hammersmith Odeon in London, England during December 1979 to raise money for the victims of war-torn Cambodia.
-The event was organized by McCartney and Kurt Waldheim, and it involved older artists such as McCartney and The Who as well as younger new wave acts like The Clash and the Pretenders.
+This was a series of concerts featuring Queen, the Clash, the Pretenders, the Who, Elvis Costello, Wings, and many more artists which took place at the Hammersmith Odeon in London, England during December 1979 to raise money for the victims of war-torn Cambodia.
+The event was organized by McCartney and Kurt Waldheim, and it involved older artists such as McCartney and the Who as well as younger new wave acts like the Clash and the Pretenders.
 The last of the concerts was the last concert of Wings.

 Most of the Rockestra wore silver suits for this performance.
 On the Concerts for Kampuchea home video, McCartney can be heard making a comment about Townshend before playing the song, making reference to Townshend being a "poof" (gay in British slang).
 "Thank you, Peter.
 Only lousy sod who wouldn't wear the silver suit.
 Cuz he's a poof."
 Townshend made comment about it in several interviews following the performance.
 Juber can be seen walking up behind Townshend after McCartney's comment, and placing a silver top hat on his head.
 Townshend quickly grabs the hat and flings it into the audience.
+James Honeyman-Scott and Dave Edmunds filled in for Marvin and Gilmour as the former was in New Zealand while the latter was in Los Angeles, California as a tax exile with the rest of Pink Floyd rehearsing for the concerts in support of the then newly released album, The Wall.

 Aftermath

 "Rockestra Theme" won the 1980 Grammy Award for Best Rock Instrumental Performance.
-In France it was used as the opening theme of Chlorophylle, a pop-rock program on the radio station Europe 1.
+In France it was used as the opening theme of Chlorophylle, a pop-rock programme on the radio station Europe 1.